osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Groups"></a>

-Gets the collection of `Group`s that resolved for a data view.
+Gets the collection of `Group`s that resolved for the data view.

 ### Request
 ```text